FACT-Finder-Web-Components/ff-web-components/README.md

 #### Attributes

 `usePerso` was renamed to `usePersonalization` to match the parameter name in the FactFinder API.
+The default value is now `true` as defined by the FactFinder API.

 `subscribe` was removed.
 `ff-recommendation` receives data exclusively from requests issued by itself.